AbhinavBachchan/NewsDeck/README.md

 2. Clone your forked repository to your local machine:
 - git clone https://github.com/AbhinavBachchan/newsdeck.git
 - cd newsdeck
-3.Create a new branch for your feature or bug fix:
+3. Create a new branch for your feature or bug fix:
 - git checkout -b feature/my-feature
-4.Make your changes and commit them:
+4. Make your changes and commit them:
 - git commit -m "Add new feature"
-5.Push your changes to your forked repository:
+5. Push your changes to your forked repository:
 - git push origin feature/my-feature
-6.Open a pull request on the original repository.
+6. Open a pull request on the original repository.

 #### Your contributions help make NewsDeck even better for everyone!
 ## Acknowledgments